butchland/butchland-machine-learning-notes/_posts/2020-06-28-fastai-deeplearning-adventure-guides.md

 It has since evolved into 3 related activities:
 * A biweekly meeting for presenting projects such as kaggle competitions, and blog posts or software projects
 * A weekly book rereading where participants set aside a 3 hour block of time to read a fastbook chapter followed by 30 minute discussion
-* An accountability mini-group where we meet weekly to discuss our weekly learning goals and encourage accountability for those goals
+* An accountability mini-group where we meet weekly to discuss our weekly learning goals and encourage accountability for those goals.

 ### Lessons learned

 For me, these activities have not only been effective in keeping my interest in the course (aside from participating in the forum discussions) but have also helped relieve the isolation brought on by the COVID-19 pandemic quarantine.

-Aside from these, the fastai community has (especially during the live lectures) also provided additional activities -- I would highlight the videos and meetings on the fastai source code review as well as other videos by Zach Mueller.
+Aside from these, the fast.ai community has (especially during the live lectures) also provided additional activities -- I would highlight the videos and meetings on the fastai source code review as well as other videos by Zach Mueller.

-These resources have all helped enrich my learning experience, but I think the social experience given by an online study group was the most effective addition to make my fastai learning experience more effective.
+These resources have all helped enrich my learning experience, but I think the social experience given by an online study group was the most effective addition to make my fast.ai learning experience more effective.

 ### Suggestions for Improvement

-Having had a long experience with conducting trainings on software development, I have always thought about how to make the online fastai learning experience more effective not only for myself but for others like me.
+Having had a long experience with conducting trainings on software development, I have always thought about how to make the online fast.ai learning experience more effective not only for myself but for others like me.

-I totally support fastai's goal of democratizing AI and Deep Learning and making it more accessible.
+I totally support fast.ai's goal of democratizing AI and Deep Learning and making it more accessible.

 An important part of this effort is making it more accessible outside of the US, in less developed countries like Asia and Africa (which is why making the lecture transcripts and captions available in other languages is also important).

 Also important is making the community more diverse and inclusive, especially in encouraging people from different backgrounds to join the community, making them feel welcome and helping them achieve success in learning deep learning so they can apply it to their domains and societies.

-I think one area where the fastai support is especially lacking is helping those learners who may not have a programming background.
+I think one area where the fast.ai support is especially lacking is helping those learners who may not have a programming background.

-While the fastai's "whole game" approach and goals encourages people who may not have a strong programming background to learn deep learning and apply it to their own fields, I think we can provide better ways to support them and get over the initial hump of learning the python basics (plus other software development related stuff like git, using the bash command line, etc.).
+While the fast.ai's "whole game" approach and goals encourages people who may not have a strong programming background to learn deep learning and apply it to their own fields, I think we can provide better ways to support them and get over the initial hump of learning the Python basics (plus other software development related stuff like git, using the bash command line, etc.).

-I think this is quite possible for the fastai community to achieve -- given that the majority of its members, I believe, do have programming chops to teach the other learners who might be having difficulty in that area.
+I think this is quite possible for the fast.ai community to achieve -- given that the majority of its members, I believe, do have programming chops to teach the other learners who might be having difficulty in that area.

-For these reasons, and based on my experiences, I have come to propose the **FastAI Deep Learning Adventure Guides** as an initiative to help make the online fastai learning experience more effective.
+For these reasons, and based on my experiences, I have come to propose the **fast.ai Deep Learning Adventure Treks** program as an initiative to help make the online fast.ai learning experience more effective.

-_to be continued to **Part 2 -- Components and Roadmap**_
+_continued on to_ **[Part 2]({{ "fastai/2020/07/06/fastai-deeplearning-adventure-guides-part2.html" | relative_url }})** which covers the program's vision and use cases.